 We can see many acts of kindness from these wealthy people with their money.
 Job is talking to God, and says, “I was a father to the poor: and the cause which I knew not I searched out.”
 (Job 29:16).

 We also have stories of Abraham tithing to a King, and various other generous acts.
 In other words, even though these people were wealthy, they put their trust in God.
 They didn’t deny the poor.
 They weren’t attached to money, they were attached to God.
-Even though they sometimes had a lot of it!
+Even though they sometimes had a lot of it.
+Though they had wealth, they also tithed, helped the needy, and were generous with their blessings.

 How Much Personal Money or Wealth Is Acceptable for Us to Have in God’s Eyes?
 What Makes us Rich?
 What Makes us Greedy?

-I really don’t think the important thing is the exact dollar amount.
-I don’t think “how much” or “how little” we have is the key part here.
-This number can vary wildly, and I will show a few examples below.
+The Bible makes no set amount of money Christians can possess.
 The important part is this: What do we do with our money?
 How do we treat it?
 Do we put trust in it, or God?
 Are we willing to part with our money?
+Do we obey God with our finances by tithing, being generous, helping others, etc?

 - Job-He ended up having 14,000 sheep, 6,000 camels, 1,000 yoke of oxen, 1,000 female donkeys, and some other miscellaneous wealth (Job 42:12).
 Translation: Probably several millions in today’s terms.
 If we estimate that 1 sheep cost about $100 of today’s money, you can see that 14,000 X $100=1.4 million bucks!
 And that is just the sheep.
 Again, I have no idea how much a sheep would be worth back then, but I assume probably around $100, or at least worth more than today since food was more scarce back then.
 And that doesn’t include his other animals.
 Even if a sheep was less, I am guessing he is at least a multi-millionaire in today’s terms.